Pennsylvania Medicaid Definition

 Income & Asset Limits for Eligibility

-There are several different Medicaid long-term care programs for which Pennsylvania seniors may be eligible.
-These programs have slightly different eligibility requirements and benefits.
-Further complicating eligibility are the facts that the criteria vary with marital status and that Pennsylvania offers multiple pathways towards eligibility.
+There are several Medicaid long-term care programs for which Pennsylvania seniors may be eligible.
+These programs have differing eligibility requirements and benefits.
+Further complicating eligibility is that the criteria vary with marital status and that Pennsylvania offers multiple pathways towards eligibility.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|